 Each of our team of translation professionals is committed to training excellence.
-All our tutors are highly qualified, combining linguistic expertise, subject knowledge and experience in delivering distance learning.
+All our tutors are highly qualified, combining translation experience, linguistic expertise, subject knowledge and routine in delivering distance learning.

-All our translation tutors teach in their native language and most of them work as freelance translators alongside lecturing on postgraduate translation courses.
+All our tutors teach translation into their native language and most of them work as freelance translators alongside lecturing on postgraduate translation courses.

-All are keen to share their experience: They understand the needs of those starting out, of candidates preparing for challenging exams as well as of working translators wishing to undertake Continuing Professional Development (CPD).
+All are keen to share their experience: They understand the needs of those starting out, of candidates preparing for challenging exams as well as of working translators wishing to raise their profile.

 Meet some of our key tutors:

 Susanne James MA CL MCIL FHEA has been a freelance translator for over 25 years specialising in business, finance and technical translation for corporate clients.
 She was recruited to the University of Westminster in 1998 to teach on Diploma in Translation courses and later to lecture on postgraduate translation programmes, including editing skills.
 One of her special interests is assessing quality in translation, and her pedagogic aim has always been to enhance the student experience by bridging theory and practice.
 Born in Vienna, she studied English & French Philology and Linguistics at Vienna University and later gained an MA and the CIoL DipTrans in London.
 She established distance learning courses for candidates of translation examinations in 1996 and still dedicates much of her time to supporting independent learners wishing to advance their translation skills.